martinpinto/skeleton/README.md

 [![Build Status](https://travis-ci.org/martinpinto/skeleton.svg?branch=master)](https://travis-ci.org/martinpinto/skeleton)

 ## Project description
 This repository is a minimalistic stack for node.js, espress.js, and ElasticSearch or/and CouchDB.
 Express.js does not use the templating language Jade.
 The use of plain HTML is also possible (e.g. in combination with Angular.js).
-It contains a sample AngularJS weather application.
+This project contains a sample AngularJS weather application.

 In order to get this project running, you must have node.js and ElasticSearch or/and CouchDB installed on your computer.
 Install packages with: **npm install**.